philou404/better-optional-java/README.md

 - I think I've implemented the maximum number of methods possible and the two values present in an optional monad.
 I've taken my inspiration mainly from rust for the base, but as we don't have the same enumeration as in rust.
 I've used a sealed abstract class to limit the possible types.

-- Why did i make this code?
-- I don't like the way null values are handled in java.
-Java's Optional class is fine, but I don't have access to all the methods I'd like to use, and java's Optional class is final, so I can't improve it without having to redo everything.
-The fact that the Optional class is final is logical so as not to break its behavior and I've done the same thing, no need to tell me.